Climate network and complexity based El Ni\~no forecast for 2022: System Sample Entropy-based forecast

 Figure 5 shows the results of the analysis.
-The magnitude forecast is shown as the height of rectangles in the year when the forecast is made, i.e., one year ahead of a potential El~Ni\~no. The forecast is obtained by inserting the regarded calendar year's SysSampEn value into the linear regression function between SysSampEn and El~Ni\~no magnitude.
-The regression function for the 2021 forecast is obtained from the best linear fit between the two quantifies for all correctly hindcasted El~Ni\~no events before 2020.
-The red curve shows the ONI and the red shades indicate El~Ni\~no periods.
+The magnitude forecast is shown as the height of rectangles in the year when the forecast is made, i.e., 1 year ahead of a potential El~Ni\~no onset.
+The forecast is obtained by inserting the regarded calendar year's SysSampEn value into the linear regression function between SysSampEn and El~Ni\~no magnitude.
+The regression function for the 2022 forecast is obtained from the best linear fit between the two quantifies for all correctly hindcasted El~Ni\~no events before 2021.
+The red curve shows the ONI and the red shades indicate the El~Ni\~no periods.
 The blue rectangles show the correct prediction of an El~Ni\~no in the following calendar year and grey rectangles with a violet border show false alarms.
-There are 13 cases where the forecasted magnitude is above $0.5°$C while the ONI in December is below $0.5°$C, 9 of these cases are followed by an El~Ni\~no, while the remaining 4 cases are false alarms.
-White dashed rectangles show correct forecasts for the absence of an El~Ni\~no. Only one El Ni\~no event was missed, 2009/10, shown as a pink rectangle.
-There were 10 occurrences of low SysSampEn accompanied by a lower than $0.5°$C ONI in December.
-In 9 out of these 10 cases, the hindcast was correct.
-The forecasted magnitude for 2021 is far below $0.5°$C, as shown by the green rectangle.
-The SysSampEn value for 2020 is $0.717$, i.e., well below the threshold value of $1.35$.
-Thus the method predicts with $90\%$ probability the absence of an El~Ni\~no in 2021.
+There are 11 occurrences of low SysSampEn accompanied by a lower than $0.5°$C ONI in December.
+In 10 out of these 11 cases, the hindcast was correct.
+White dashed rectangles show correct forecasts for the absence of an El~Ni\~no. Only one El Ni\~no event was not predicted, 2009/10, shown as a pink rectangle.
+There are 13 cases where the forecasted magnitude is above $0.5°$C while the ONI in December is below $0.5°$C, 9 of these cases were followed by an El~Ni\~no, while the remaining 4 cases are false alarms.
+The forecasted El~Ni\~no magnitude for 2022 is $1.90\pm0.23°$C, that is, well above $0.5°$C, as shown by the green rectangle with a black border.
+The SysSampEn value for 2021 is 1.95, i.e., well above the threshold value of $1.35$.
+Therefore the method predicts with $69\%$ probability the onset of an El~Ni\~no in 2022.